camilogarciabotero/GeneFinder.jl/docs/src/index.md

 ---
 ```

 Install `GeneFinder` from the julia REPL.
 Press `]` to enter `pkg` mode, and enter the `add GeneFinder` command.

 ```julia
 (@v1.11) pkg> add GeneFinder
 ```

-For more information, see the [Get Started](getstarted.md) section.